Glashütte Limburg Bubble Glass Garden Wall Lamp

 Manufacturers: Glashütte Limburg, Glashüttenweg 1, 65549 Limburg an der Lahn, Germany.
 BEGA Gantenbrink-Leuchten, Menden, Germany.

-Other versions: Made in several colours and sizes.
-Also made as a street lamp and a lighting pole garden lamp.
+Other versions: This Glashütte Limburg bubble glass garden wall lamp exists in several colours and sizes.
+It was also made as a street lamp and a lighting pole garden lamp.

 The BEGA outdoor wall lamp model 5054 won the iF Design Award in 1976.